-The application form (PDF 156KB) requires an applicant to provide a BAL assessment confirming that the bushfire attack level of the development site is BAL-29 or below, where a single house is proposed on a lot greater than 1,100m2 and the development site is within a designated bushfire prone area.
+The application form requires an applicant to provide a BAL assessment confirming that the bushfire attack level of the development site is BAL-29 or below, where a single house is proposed on a lot greater than 1,100m2 and the development site is within a designated bushfire prone area.

 Please visit the Planning and Development (Local Planning Schemes) Regulations 2015 page for further information on the amendments.